 There are a few concerns about feeding raw eggs to your dog that dog owners should be aware of:

-To find out what other human foods dogs can and can’t eat, check out this list.
+Find out which other human foods dogs can and can’t eat.